ppy/osu-wiki/wiki/Guides/Tablet_conversion/en.md

 ## References

-[^TWidth]: TWidth can be found in the tablet's configuration file.
-[^THeight]: THeight can be found in the tablet's configuration file.
-[^THorizontal]: THorizontal can be found in the tablet's configuration file.
-[^TVertical]: TVertical can be found in the tablet's configuration file.
+[^Tablet_Dimensions]: TWidth, THeight, THorizontal, TVertical are all found within the tablet's configuration file.